pspdev/psp-packages/README.md

 # PSP Packages

-This repo contains build files for all the libraries shipped with PSPDEV.
+This repo contains build files for all the libraries shipped with `PSPDEV`.
 They are automatically build and hosted as a pacman repository using Github actions.
 They can be downloaded with the ``psp-pacman`` command.

 ## Installing libraries from the repository